btcpayserver/btcpayserver-php-client/docs/testing.md

 > **note**
 >
 > Tests run individually require you to set environment variables for
-> your bitpay credentials or they must be set in the behat.yml file.
+> your btcpay credentials or they must be set in the behat.yml file.
 >
 > Also keep in mind that rate limiters may hinder some tests and they
 > need to be reset every so often.